The Latin Recording Academy® Announces Róndine Alcalá, Mon Laferte, Simone Torres and Ana Villacorta López As The 2023 Leading Ladies of Entertainment

 ABOUT THE LATIN GRAMMY CULTURAL FOUNDATION:

-The Latin GRAMMY Cultural Foundation® is a 501(c)(3) charitable organization established by The Latin Recording Academy®, with the vision of becoming a global champion of music education and empowering communities through Latin music and culture.
-In 2024 the Foundation will celebrate its 10-year anniversary, and during the last decade it has fostered the next generation of Latin music creators through scholarships, education programs and grants that advance Latin music and celebrate its rich cultural heritage.
-To date, the Foundation has donated nearly $10 million dollars with the support of The Latin Recording Academy’s members, artists, corporate sponsors and other generous donors.
-For additional information, or to donate, please visit latingrammyculturalfoundation.org.
-And follow us @latingrammyfdn on X and Instagram, and at Latin GRAMMY Cultural Foundation on Facebook.
+The Latin GRAMMY Cultural Foundation® is a 501(c)(3) charitable organization established by The Latin Recording Academy® with the vision of becoming a global champion of music education and empowering communities through Latin music and culture.
+In 2024, the Foundation celebrated its 10-year anniversary, and during the last decade it has fostered the next generation of Latin music creators through scholarships, education programs and grants that advance Latin music and celebrate its rich cultural heritage.
+To date, the Foundation has donated more than $10 million dollars with the support of The Latin Recording Academy’s members, artists, corporate sponsors and other generous donors.
+For additional information or to donate, please visit latingrammyculturalfoundation.org or our Facebook page.
+And follow us @latingrammyfdn on X and Instagram, and at Latin GRAMMY Cultural Foundation on Facebook and LinkedIn.

 MEDIA CONTACT: